 This online course is available on the Coursera platform.

-Course Duration: Approximately 4 weeks (2.5-5 hours of effort per week)
+Course Duration: Approximately 9 hours

 Anyone interested in how digital advances are changing the landscape and capabilities of manufacturing, from high school graduates exploring careers to operations managers and business owners hungry for an understanding of the newest manufacturing technologies